 The race has seen many facelifts over the years and has been named the AJC Plate (1873-1933), AJC King’s Cup (1934), AJC Plate (1935-1954) and its current name Queen Elizabeth Stakes since 1954.

 As well as multiple name changes the race has endured a phenomenal 19 distance changes ranging from 2000 – 4800m.

-With $4 million in prizemoney the Queen Elizabeth Stakes attracts the country’s best middle distance and staying horses, and is one of the most prestigious races on the Australian racing calendar.
+The Queen Elizabeth Stakes attracts the country’s best middle distance and staying horses, and is one of the most prestigious races on the Australian racing calendar.

 Some of Australia’s greatest horses have won the premiere weight-for-age event with the most notable in recent times being Grand Armee in 2004-2005.

 Cossack won the inaugural Queen Elizabeth Stakes in 1851 when the race was known as the Queen’s Plate and run over the distance of 3 miles.

 Other notable winners of the Queen Elizabeth Stakes include: Sportsman (1853-54), Archer (1862), The Barb (1869), Tim Whiffler (1868 & 1870-71), Chester (1878-79), Carbine (1889-91), Wakeful (1902), Poseidon (1908), Phar Lap (1930), Peter Pan (1933), Flight (1946), Tulloch (1958 & 1960-61), Ming Dynasty (1978), Jeune (1995), Might And Power (1998), Lonhro (2003), Grand Armee (2004-05), More Joyous (2012), It’s A Dundeel (2014), Criterion (2015), Lucia Valentina (2016) and Winx (2017-18).